babel/babel-eslint/README.md

 transformed into an [ESTree](https://github.com/estree/estree)-compliant structure that ESLint can understand.
 All location info such as line numbers, columns is also retained so you can track down errors with ease.

-Note that ESLint's core rules do not support experimental syntax and may therefore not work as expected when using babel-eslint.
+**Note:** ESLint's core rules do not support experimental syntax and may therefore not work as expected when using babel-eslint.
 Please use the companion [`eslint-plugin-babel`](https://github.com/babel/eslint-plugin-babel) plugin for core rules that you have issues with.

 ## Usage